12oman/lecture-notes/public/lectures/ET/week1.md

 course: Emerging & Future Design Technologies
 ---

-# Breaking from Corporate Memphis
+# breaking from corporate memphis

 Why are we watching Sci-Fi?
 Science Fiction has often been the first mover in creating the imaginary space for real inventions - think iPad in Star Trek.

 ---

-# Today's Reference Points
+# today's reference points

 * Gentle Monster stores as experimental laboratories
 * SOPHIE's "Faceshopping" - materiality and digital identity